-While many STDs are fairly common and the first symptoms of them may be mild, the consequences of leaving STDs untreated can be serious.
-Chlamydia and gonorrhea can both lead to epididymitis – an inflammation of the tube connected to the testicles – or pelvic inflammatory disease (PID), which affects the uterus and fallopian tubes.
+While many STDs are fairly common and the first symptoms may be mild, the consequences of leaving STDs untreated can be serious.
+Chlamydia and gonorrhea can lead to epididymitis – an inflammation of the tube connected to the testicles – or pelvic inflammatory disease (PID), which affects the uterus and fallopian tubes.
 Either can be painful and cause infertility.
 Gonorrhea can also lead to ulcers in the throat or rectum.
-After 10 to 20 years, syphilis can cause organ damage, paralysis, dementia and death.
+After 10 to 20 years, syphilis can cause organ damage, paralysis, dementia, and death.
 Syphilis, gonorrhea, and chlamydia can be passed to a child during pregnancy or birth.
-And having another STD can put you at greater risk for getting HIV.
+And having another STD can put you at greater risk of getting HIV.